 Shoot an unforgettable action with a 50x optical zoom an image processor for peerless performance.
 The Sony Cyber-shot HX400V is a bridge camera – a DSLR-styled model with a non-removable super-zoom lens.

-It also consists of a 3 inch tilt screen and built-in electronic viewfinder to give an amazing display.
+It also consists of a 3-inch tilt screen and built-in electronic viewfinder to give an amazing display.

 The Sony’s accessory port, faster continuous shooting, an eye sensor to automatically switch from the screen to the EVF when you raise the camera to your eye are a treat to the enthusiast.
-Its maximum continuous shooting and ergonomic design gives an additional pleasure to work with this bridge camera.
+Its maximum continuous shooting and ergonomic design give an additional pleasure to work with this bridge camera.

 Further, the presence of WI-FI gives the freedom of sharing pictures anywhere you desire.